-^{68.} Ministry of Transport light vehicle statistics, 2007.
+^{68.} Ministry of Transport light vehicle statistics, 2007,

-n and the Barray Control While the AT THE BIG PICTURE LEVEL FOR THE INDIVIDUAL NEW ZEALAND RESIDENT PROJECTION Use of urban passenger transport (PT) Each year Auckland region residents use PT services around 51 million times.
+is siderfer-satisferentificanswesinsterfere sättlinninkäteriarrensumtettisatokskillisterfessättistässätettisat en e AT THE BIG PICTURE LEVEL FOR THE INDIVIDUAL NEW ZEALAND RESIDENT PROJECTION Use of urban passenger transport (PT) Each year Auckland region residents use PT services around 51 million times.
 On average each Auckland region resident uses PT 38 times per year.
 By 2030 PT patronage could be around 75 to 85 trips per resident.
 Each year Wellington region residents use PT services around 35 million times.
 On average each Wellington region resident uses PT 75 times per year.
 Each year Canterbury region residents use PT services around 16 million times 69 .
 On average each Canterbury region resident uses PT 30 times per year.
-TRVAVIE r (March 1936) - Page (March 1936) Passenger Each year Auckland region residents use passenger rail services over five million times.
+RVATIL Passenger Each year Auckland region residents use passenger rail services over five million times.
 Each year Wellington region On average each Auckland region resident uses rail 3.7 times per year.
 On average each Wellington Passenger rail in Auckland is forecast to have increased to at least 30 million trips a year by 2030 70 . residents use passenger rail services around 11.3 million times. region resident uses rail 24 times per year.
 It is forecast that passenger rail will carry more than 13 million passengers a year by 2016.
 Freight Around 3.9 billion tonne- kilometres of freight is moved over our rail network each year.
 This is about 18 percent of all freight tonne-kilometres.
 Every day more than 2.6 tonne- kilometres of freight is moved over our rail network for each person in New Zealand.
 If rail is to maintain the same share of the total domestic freight task then we will need to shift over twice (nine billion tonne-kilometres) the current rail freight volumes by 2031.
-EMISSIONS of earth of the Santa Street, and the street of the santa The many confidences from the confidence of the second a politica la para della di esta di si co Emissions Road transport vehicles emit an estimated 10.9 million tonnes of CO 2 each year.
+EMISSIONS properties to the second of energy at the part of the co- Emissions Road transport vehicles emit an estimated 10.9 million tonnes of CO 2 each year.
 Each New Zealander's share of road transport emissions is 2.6 tonnes per year.
-If current trends continue, by 2030 it is estimated that road transport vehicles will emit 14.2 million tonnes of CO 2 each year 71 .
+If current trends continue, by 2030 it is estimated that road transport vehicles will emit 14.2 million tonnes of CO 2 each year 21 .
 Reductions in CO 2 emissions will depend on policy initiatives to effectively respond to the NZES.

-^{59.} Land Transport New Zealand, 2005/06.
+^{69.} Land Transport New Zealand, 2005/06.

-^{70.} This figure assumes an underground loop for Auckland C&D and a rapid rail link to the airport.
+^{70.} This figure assumes an underground loop for Auckland CBD and a rapid rail link to the airport.

-^{71.} Ministry of Transport, Vehicle fleet emissions model, 2007.
+^{71.} Ministry of Transport, Vehicle fleet emissions model, 2007,